Ridecell and Airbase: Getting spend under control.

 “Once I got a chance to get into the software and see how well-designed it was, how easy it was for users, it was clear that the team put a lot of thought into the user interface and the application was fully baked.
 Things worked well right out of the gate.”

-Onboarding onto the Airbase platform was a straight-forward process for the Ridecell team.
-JD replaced the Amex cards with physical cards from Airbase and moved over all of the company’s recurring spend to virtual cards.
+Onboarding onto the Airbase platform was a straightforward process for the Ridecell team.
+JD replaced their old corporate cards with physical cards from Airbase and moved over all of the company’s recurring spend to virtual cards.

 The Airbase team helped JD migrate over the recurring spend department by department.